The Velvet Underground: Live at Max's, Squeeze & Final VU shows (1970–1973)

 In May 1972, Atlantic released Live at Max's Kansas City, the recording of the Velvet Underground's final performance with Reed (also with Doug Yule, Morrison, and Billy Yule) made by a fan, Brigid Polk, on August 23, 1970.
 Due to publicity around the release, and growing interest in the Velvet Underground in Europe, Sesnick was able to secure a single album deal with Polydor in the UK, and a handful of promotional shows were booked in the UK in November and December 1972.
 After Sesnick reached out to Yule, a new Velvet Underground lineup was quickly assembled by Yule to do the UK shows.
 This brief lineup of the Velvet Underground consisted of Yule, guitarist Rob Norris (later of The Bongos), bassist George Kay (Krzyzewski), and drummer Mark Nauseef.
-After Sesnick failed to show up in London to meet the band with the necessary equipment and tour funds, they played the handful of dates to secure enough money for flights back to the US, and Yule left the band when the brief tour ended in December 1972.
-It was during this brief period in the UK that Yule recorded the Polydor album (ultimately titled Squeeze) under the Velvet Underground name virtually by himself, with only the assistance of Deep Purple drummer Ian Paice and a few other session musicians in an unspecified London studio.
+After Sesnick failed to show up in London to meet the band with the necessary equipment and tour funds, they played the handful of dates to secure enough money for flights back to the US, and Yule left the band when the tour ended in December 1972.
+During this brief period in the UK, Yule recorded the Polydor album Squeeze under the Velvet Underground name virtually by himself, with only the assistance of Deep Purple drummer Ian Paice and a few other session musicians in an unspecified London studio.
 While Yule intended to recruit Moe Tucker to play drums on Squeeze and the handful of promotional shows, Sesnick vetoed his decision and claimed she was "too expensive" to hire.
-Yule was also prevented by Sesnick to participate in the mixing of the album's tracks prior to the album's release the following year.
+Yule was also prevented by Sesnick from participating in the mixing of the album's tracks.

 Squeeze was released in February the following year, 1973, in Europe only, with minimal promotion by the label, and was held in low regard by fans and critics.
 Stephen Thomas Erlewine notes that the album received "uniformly terrible reviews" upon initial release, and in the early 1970s, the NME Book of Rock counted it as "a Velvet Underground album in name only".
-When asked about Squeeze, Yule hinted that band manager Steve Sesnick orchestrated the album purely as a money ploy.
+When asked about Squeeze, Yule hinted that Sesnick orchestrated the album purely as a money ploy.
 "Sesnick dumped the second iteration of the band in England with no money and no equipment and just left us there to find our way back.
 He gave me six copies of Squeeze as pay.
 I never got any money.
 When you sign with ASCAP or BMI you get an advance.
 He not only made an arrangement with them but actually signed as me and took the money."